| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 As the middle class grew and the Enlightenment imbued citizens with dreams of equality, it was accepted that all people should be enriched by the arts, not just aristocrats.
 For example, eighteenth century comic opera was performed in public theaters using native tongues and spoken dialogue with stories about ordinary folk, rather than foreign tongues in private theaters with stories about kings and Greek gods.

 Eventually the middle class market undermined noble patronage and musicians increasingly catered to popular taste.
-Composers learned to meet audiences on their own terms because the tastes of the noble connoisseur were not valid for the middle class.
+Composers learned to meet audiences on their own terms since the tastes of the noble connoisseur were not valid for the middle class.

 The business of music continued to evolve with musicians marketed with bigger than life personas.
-Sales of printed sheet music "hits" was big business and roughly similar to modern sales of records, CDs and iTunes downloads.
+Sales of sheet music "hits" was big business and roughly similar to modern sales of records, CDs and iTunes downloads.

 Function of Music